DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Through their trials and ordeals, the heroes may be brought to the limits of what their bodies and spirits can endure.
 Each hero has damage and fear limits on their hero card:

->  image of stats showing agility(3), spirit(3), wit(2), fear(5), and damage(5).
+> Image of stats showing agility(3), spirit(3), wit(2), inspiration token(4), fear(5), and damage(5) and an arrow pointing to the stats of the fear and damage indicating their limits

 *Damage and Fear Limits*

-After a hero has suffered damage or fear, if they have a number of damage (faceup or facedown) equal to or greater than their damage limit or a number of fear (faceup or facedown) equal to or greater than their fear limit, that hero must perform a last stand.
+After a hero has suffered damage or fear, if they have a number of damage (faceup or facedown) equal to or greater than their damage limit or a number of fear (faceup or facedown) equal to or greater than their fear limit, that hero must perform a **LAST STAND**.
 To perform a last stand, the hero selects the party button in the lower-left corner of the app.
 Then, they select the hero's portrait and the limit (damage or fear) that was reached.
 Then, they follow the app's instructions.

 > An image of a party button